urbainn2/basic-boxify/README.md

 1. Check out the documentation in [`examplify/README.md`](examplify/README.md)
 2. Follow the setup instructions provided there
 3. Make your changes in the appropriate `boxify/lib/` subdirectory

+## Python scripts for working with firebase_admin and the Firestore database

+If you want to work with the Firestore database directly, there is another repo called `boxify-scripts` that contains the scripts.